sharp-edge/ComposePinInput/README.md

             Toast.makeText(context, "$it", Toast.LENGTH_SHORT).show()
         },

-        style = PinFieldStyle.BOX // // Using the box style
+        style = ComposePinInputStyle.BOX // // Using the box style
     )
 }
 ```